odoo/odoo/doc/setup/install.rst

 This will install Odoo as a service, create the necessary PostgreSQL_ user and automatically start the server.

-.. warning:: The 3 following python packages are only suggested by the Debian package.
-             Those packages are not available in Ubuntu Xenial (16.04).

-* python3-vobject: Used in calendars to produce ical files.
-* python3-pyldap: Used to authenticat users with LDAP.
-* python3-qrcode: Used by the hardware driver for ESC/POS
+.. warning:: The python3-xlwt Debian package does not exists in Debian Stretch nor Ubuntu 18.04.
+             This python module is needed to export into xls format.

-If you need one or all of the packages mentioned in the above warning, you can install them manually.
+If you need the feature, you can install it manually.
 One way to do it, is simply using pip3 like this:

 .. code-block:: console

-    $ sudo pip3 install vobject qrcode
-    $ sudo apt install libldap2-dev libsasl2-dev
-    $ sudo pip3 install pyldap
+    $ sudo pip3 install xlwt

 .. warning:: Debian 9 and Ubuntu do not provide a package for the python module
              num2words.